-In a letter dated August 27, 1863, Abraham Lincoln wrote, “the Father of Waters again goes unvexed to the sea,”
+In a letter from August 1863, Abraham Lincoln wrote, “the Father of Waters again goes unvexed to the sea,”

 referring to General Grant's capture of Vicksburg, Mississippi.
-The sentence has all the simplicity and nobility of Lincoln's style, but Mississippi
+In the 1700s and 1800s, it was widely believed that the name Mississippi